kristo-baricevic/iMesssage_scheduler/README.md

 ### Start Gateway (macOS)

 The gateway runs on your Mac, so you must install its Python dependencies locally (virtualenv recommended).
-Navigate to the source folder, create and activate the venv, and then install requirements.txt.
+Open a third terminal window, navigate to the source folder, create and activate the venv, and then install requirements.txt.
 Then, you will be able to launch the gateway.

     cd apps/gateway
     python3 -m venv .venv
     source .venv/bin/activate
     pip install -r requirements.txt
-    python3 gateway.py
+    python3 gateway_agent.py

 (Depending on your version of python, your python script may be simply python instead of python3.)